-The discounted amount that in-network medical providers or pharmacies are “allowed” to charge a plan member.
+The discounted maximum amount that in-network medical providers or pharmacies are “allowed” to charge a plan member.
+This amount will be lower than what providers charge cash pay or out-of-network patients, due to the discount you get for using an in-network provider.

 A fixed amount paid for a covered service.
 For example $75 for urgent care.

-The dollar amount of covered services an individual must pay each plan year before the plan begins reimbursement.
+The dollar amount of covered services an individual must pay to their provider each plan year before the plan starts paying on claims.

-Benefits for covered services rendered by a network of contracted physicians and hospitals.
-Users of in-network providers receive greater benefits for services.
+Benefits for covered services rendered by a network of physicians and hospitals who have contracted with Anthem.
+Users of in-network providers generally pay lower rates for services.

 Any person covered under a plan, including the employee, a spouse or a child.
 Sometimes also referred to as enrollee or participant.

-A group of physicians and hospitals who have contracted to provide medical services at a reduced rate.
+A group of physicians and hospitals who have contracted to provide medical services at a reduced rate per an agreement with an insurance company.

 The out-of-pocket maximum helps protect you from high medical bills.
 Once the health plan’s out-of-pocket maximum is reached, the plan pays 100% of covered charges for the remainder of the plan year.
-Plan deductible and percent co-insurance count toward the out-of-pocket maximum.
-Fixed dollar co-payments (e.g., urgent care, emergency room) are covered without a deductible; they count only toward the out-of-pocket maximum, not the deductible.
+Deductible, coinsurance, and medical copay amounts all apply toward the out-of-pocket maximum (note that there is a separate out of pocket maximum for in-network prescription copays on the $500 Deductible Plan).

 Preferred Provider Organization (PPO)